Atari 1050: New design

 The 1200XL introduced Atari's new styling that the 1000-series peripherals matched.

 In April 1982, Atari began the process of designing an improved version of the 8-bit series, which were to be known as the 1000 and 1000X.
 Among the changes was a new design language from Regan Cheng using off-white and black plastics with brushed metal overlay on switches and other fixtures.
 Along with the machines, a new line of peripherals would be released with matching styling, numbered in the 1000's in the same fashion that earlier devices had been numbered in the 400 and 800 series.

 Ultimately Atari introduced only one new computer model, named 1200XL.
 When it was introduced at the Winter Consumer Electronics Show in December 1982, it was shown with the new Atari 1010 cassette deck, and the 1020 plotter and 1025 printers.
 (Note: The 1025 was a relabeled Okidata Microline 80.)
 There was no sign of a new floppy drive, and one reviewer noted that when he went looking all he could find was the "old model 810 clunkers", speculating that "we will be seeing a new drive from Atari within the next half year".

 This prediction came true; when the 1200XL finally reached the market in June 1983, it was accompanied by the new Atari 1050.
 The disk mechanism moved from the original Tandon used in the 810 to the new "thinline" design that was slightly shorter and led to a more compact case.

-It offered the new "enhanced" or "dual density" option that improved formatted capacity to 130 kB, and replaced the 810 in the market.
+It offered the new "enhanced" or "dual density" option that improved formatted capacity to 130 kB.
 To take advantage of the new enhanced density mode, a new version of Atari DOS was needed, 3.0.
 This was not available at launch, and the early examples shipped with DOS 2.0S instead, meaning they could not take advantage of the new features.